React Fundamentals

 - State with Class Components

-is a Hook that lets you add state to function components.
+You can add state to a component by calling Reactâs useState Hook.
+A Hook is a kind of function that lets you âhook intoâ React features.
+For example, useState is a Hook that lets you add state to function components.
 You can learn more about other kinds of Hooks in the React documentation.

-First, you will want to import useState
+First, you will want to import useState from React like so:

-Then you declare the componentâs state by calling useState
+Then you declare the componentâs state by calling useState inside its function.
+In this example, useState creates an isHungry state variable:

 You can use

-does two things:
+Calling useState does two things:

 - it creates a âstate variableâ with an initial valueâin this case the state variable is

-- it creates a function to set that state variableâs valueâ
+isHungryand its initial value istrue - it creates a function to set that state variableâs valueâ

 setIsHungry

 It doesnât matter what names you use.
-But it can be handy to think of the pattern as [<getter>, <setter>] = useState(<initialValue>)
+But it can be handy to think of the pattern as [<getter>, <setter>] = useState(<initialValue>).

-Core Component and give it an onPress
+Next you add the Button Core Component and give it an onPress prop:

 You mightâve noticed that although

-is a const, it is seemingly reassignable!
-What is happening is when a state-setting function likesetIsHungry
+isHungryis a const, it is seemingly reassignable!
+What is happening is when a state-setting function likesetIsHungryis called, its component will re-render.
+In this case theCatfunction will run againâand this time,useStatewill give us the next value ofisHungry.

-Finally, put your cats inside a Cafe
+Finally, put your cats inside a Cafe component:

 The older class components approach is a little different when it comes to state.

-As always with class components, you must import the Component
+As always with class components, you must import the Component class from React:

 In class components, state is stored in a state object:

-, you access this object inside your component with this.state
+As with accessing props with this.props, you access this object inside your component with this.state:

-And you set individual values inside the state object by passing an object with the key value pair for state and its new value to this.setState()
+And you set individual values inside the state object by passing an object with the key value pair for state and its new value to this.setState():

 Do not change your component's state directly by assigning it a new value with

-allows React to track changes made to state that trigger rerendering.
+this.state.hunger = false.
+Callingthis.setState()allows React to track changes made to state that trigger rerendering.
 Setting state directly can break your app's reactivity!

-Finally, put your cats inside a Cafe
+Finally, put your cats inside a Cafe component:

 See the

-above?
+<>and</>above?
 These bits of JSX are fragments.
 Adjacent JSX elements must be wrapped in an enclosing tag.
-Fragments let you do that without nesting an extra, unnecessary wrapping element likeView
+Fragments let you do that without nesting an extra, unnecessary wrapping element likeView.

-Now that youâve covered both React and React Nativeâs Core Components, letâs dive deeper on some of these core components by looking at handling <TextInput>
+Now that youâve covered both React and React Nativeâs Core Components, letâs dive deeper on some of these core components by looking at handling <TextInput>.